maxz1985/docs/Writerside/topics/K8S-Installation.md

 sudo rm -rf /swap.img
 ```
 ### Load required Kernel modules
-`overlay` module provides support for `OverlayFS` which is a filesystem used by container runtimes to layer the
+`overlay` module provides support for `OverlayFS`, which is a filesystem used by container runtimes to layer the
 container’s root filesystem over the host filesystem.

 `br_netfilter` module provides support for packet filtering in Linux bridge networks based on various criteria,